 As René Cassin himself said: “human rights are an integral part of the faith and tradition of Judaism.
 The beliefs that man (and woman) were created in the divine image, that the human family is one, and that every person is obliged to deal justly with every other person are basic sources of the Jewish commitment to human rights”.

-Making the Jewish Case for Human Rights – In this resource, we have tried to share the interwoven stories of Jewish values, Jewish experience and Jewish human rights heroes, illustrating the profound impact they have had in shaping and forming the modern human rights framework, and the importance of human rights for Jewish people today.
+For this year’s Human Rights Shabbat, we have developed ‘Making the Jewish Case for Human Rights’, a unique resource designed to explore the linked stories of Jewish values, Jewish experience and Jewish human rights heroes, illustrating the profound impact they have had in shaping and forming the modern human rights framework, and the importance of human rights to Jewish people today.

-Art Competition -To mark the 70th Anniversary of the Universal Declaration of Human Rights, René Cassin invites you to submit a create a piece of art representing this important human rights legacy.
+- Art Competition -To mark the 70th Anniversary of the Universal Declaration of Human Rights, René Cassin invites you to submit a create a piece of art representing this important human rights legacy.